 Inspiration comes in everyday situations.
 I talk about a lot that I’ve encountered with, what I’ve witnessed.
 Relationships, emotions, fashions, sex, everything, just some of it tho!
 The real good sh** I’m gon’ have to charge for that!

 What defines you as an openly gay rapper?

 I don’t even think it has anything to do with being gay at this point.
 I think it’s just me owning my freedom to say whatever the hell I want, when I want, how I want and not feel ashamed or uncomfortable with that.
 If you show timidness, your confidence will never show.
 If your confidence never shows how can you define who you are?
 How can you prove to people who you are?
 You can’t.

 Currently, you’re working on releasing a brand new mixtape “KiNG MiDAS” 13 tracks will be on the mixtape.
 Could you tell the fans some tea on this up and coming project?

-If you could list your top 5 favorite songs you’ve done to date, which ones would make the list?
+If you could list your top 5 favorite songs, you’ve done to date, which ones would make a list?